ajslater/picopt/README.md

 ## <a name="alternatives">Alternatives</a>

-[imagemin](https://github.com/imagemin/imagemin-cli) looks to be an all in one cli and gui solution with bundled libraries, so no awkward dependancies.
+[imagemin](https://github.com/imagemin/imagemin-cli) looks to be an all in one cli and gui solution with bundled libraries, so no awkward dependencies.
 [Imageoptim](http://imageoptim.com/) is an all-in-one OS X GUI image optimizer.
 Imageoptim command line usage is possible with [an external program](https://code.google.com/p/imageoptim/issues/detail?can=2&start=0&num=100&q=&colspec=ID%20Type%20Status%20Priority%20Milestone%20Owner%20Summary%20Stars&groupby=&sort=&id=39).

-## <a name="future">Future</a>

-### Lossless

-Now that [Apple supports WebP](https://caniuse.com/?search=webp), it seems converting most lossless images (gif, png, tiff) to WebP Lossless might be the right strategy.

-### Lossy

-WebP Lossy vs JPEG is still a judgement call.
-HEIC remains Apple only.